In this article, we will discuss how to use Hibernate ORM Framework to perform CRUD operations against the MySQL database.

 Learn Hibernate ORM Framework at Hibernate Tutorial

-The following snappits or examples demonstrate the use of Session.delete() and Session.remove() methods.
+The following snippets or examples demonstrate the use of Session.delete() and Session.remove() methods.

-- save(Object object) Method - save() method persist the given transient instance, first assigning a generated identifier.
-(Or using the current value of the identifier property if the assigned generator is used.)
-This operation cascades to associated instances if the association is mapped with cascade="save-update".
+- save(Object object) Method - save() method persists in the given transient instance, first assigning a generated identifier.

 - saveOrUpdate(Object object) Method - This method either save(Object) or update(Object) the given instance, depending upon the resolution of the unsaved-value checks (see the manual for a discussion of unsaved-value checking).